 Ingredient Notes

-Avoid using unripe mangoes, which are too sour and very hard.
+- Frozen mango: Avoid using unripe mangoes, which are too sour and very hard.
 You can tell a mango is ripe if it has some give when you squeeze it.

 Step-by-Step Instructions

 Step 1: Pour pineapple juice into the blender.
+Add chia seeds.

 Start with liquids to avoid air pockets.

-Step 4: Add frozen mango.
+Step 2: Add kale and frozen mango.

-Step 5: Blend until smooth.
-Start on a low speed, then increase to high.
+Step 3: Blend on low speed, then increase to high.

-Step 6: Pour smoothie into a cup.
+Step 4: Pour smoothie into a cup.
 Serve immediately.

 Blender Tips